pogzie/scylla-openldap-demo/README.md

 - `ldap/bootstrap.ldif` - LDAP objects you can edit and would be boostrapped on start
 - `scylla/scylla.ldap` - Edit if you have changes to `role_manager` related values
 - `scylla/saslauthd.conf` - Edit if you want to change LDAP related connection/filter rules
 - `compose.yml` - It might be wise to "simulate" your production setup with the corresponding values for the LDAP server.
+- `Dockerfile` - Modify for specific version tests `FROM scylladb/scylla-enterprise:2024.1.14`

 Note:
 - If you want to test your `ldap_url_template` for correctness a simple `curl` command replacing the user value should work: `curl -u "cn=admin,dc=example,dc=org" "ldap://openldap:389/ou=IT,dc=example,dc=org?cn?sub?(uniqueMember=uid=anna.meier,ou=IT,dc=example,dc=org)"`